 Favorite quote from the author:

-This book is the result of America’s number one speed reading expert teaming up with The Princeton Language Institute.
+10 Days To Faster Reading is the result of America’s number one speed reading expert teaming up with The Princeton Language Institute.
 Over the span of ten days, it encourages you to run various reading experiments, so you can figure out which bad reading habits you have to let go of, which good ones will help you and what reading techniques you’ve already mastered.

 Whether you think you lack the time, the attention, or the memory to properly read, this book gives you a stretch of rope to hold onto and pull yourself out of the hole.